howerj/lfsr-vhdl/readme.md

 for this system.
 That Forth Virtual Machine can address more memory by using LOAD/STORE to access values outside the 256 instruction range.

-This instruction set might change depending on the implementation, or when it comes to implementation, to make things easier and smaller still.
+The instruction set is liable to change in the future if it is possible to make the system even smaller by doing so and still support a fully functional Forth interpreter.

 # State machine diagrams